 Here’s What You Desperately Crave in Life, Based on Your Enneagram Type

-The enneagram is an ancient personality system that can unearth some of your hidden desires and fears.
-One of the things that the enneagram can tell you about yourself is how desperate you are to find something that seems almost unattainable.
-This article will explore some of the things that each enneagram type searches for in life, but finds hard to actually maintain or grasp.
+The Enneagram is an ancient personality system that can unearth some of your hidden desires and fears.
+One of the things that the Enneagram can tell you about yourself is how desperate you are to find something that seems almost unattainable.
+This article will explore some of the things that each Enneagram type searches for in life, but finds hard to actually maintain or grasp.

 Not sure what your enneagram type is?
 Take our new personality questionnaire here!